 Talking about jokes falling flat, have you ever been booed off stage?
 How does an artist handle that?

-Stand-up comedy gives instant feedback…it’s like a minute to minute, joke to joke feedback through laughter, and sometimes even guffaws from the audience.
+Stand-up comedy gives instant feedback.
+It’s like a minute to minute, joke to joke feedback through laughter, and sometimes even guffaws from the audience.
 Of course, its happened that I am being my most humorous self but there is radio silence from the audience side.
 There was one such mic that made me very nervous.
 I started to forget my lines until I blanked out.
-My time slot was five minutes, but I barely lasted for three minutes on the stage.
-But, like one hit show doesn’t define your career, one flop show also doesn’t define you as a failure either.
+My time slot was 5 min, but I barely lasted for 3 min on the stage.
+But, like one hit show doesn’t define your career, one flop show doesn’t define you as a failure either.
 I worked on myself and continue to do so, and every show is a learning for me.

 What has been your family’s reaction to your becoming a stand-up comedy artist?